How Much Money Is in the World Right Now?

 How Money Supply Is Measured

-- M1: It includes all the elements of M0 money supply, adding the money held in travelers’ checks, demand deposits, other types of checkable deposits and negotiable orders of withdrawal.
-M1 money includes all the currencies and assets that can be converted into cash easily.
+- M1: It includes all the M0 money supply, adding the money held in travelers’ checks, demand deposits, other types of checkable deposits and negotiable orders of withdrawal.
+As of January 2023, the seasonally adjusted stock of M1 totaled $19.64 trillion.

-- M2: It includes all of the currency from the M1 money supply, and expands to include mutual funds, saving deposits, money market securities and other types of time deposits.
-M2 currencies are usually less liquid than M1, meaning you can’t convert M2 money into cash easily.
-Typically, M2 assets are used as an exchange medium.
+- M2: It includes all of the currency from the M1 money supply, and expands to include mutual funds, smaller time deposits, money market securities and other types of time deposits.
+M2 currencies are usually less liquid than M1, meaning you can’t convert M2 money into cash as easily.
+The total stock of M2 was $21.27 trillion in January.

-- M3: It includes all the elements of M2, plus institutional money market funds, large certificates of deposits and short-term repurchase agreements.
+- M3: It includes all the elements of M2, plus institutional money market funds and large time deposits.
 As compared to M1 and M2, M3 assets have the lowest liquidity.
+The Fed no longer calculates M3.

-After covering different types of money, here’s a look at the important question: “How much money is there in the world?”
+After covering different types of money and how much is circulating and held in the U.S., here’s a look at the important question: “How much money is there in the world?”

 How Much Money Is in the World?